jonelo/jacksum-for-linux/README.md

 ### Supported File Browsers

-The install script has been tested successfully on many systems.
+The installation script has been tested successfully on many systems.
 See also the head of the installer script for details.

 | File Browser         | Tested Versions | API                  | Comment                                                                                                     |
 |----------------------|-----------------|----------------------|-------------------------------------------------------------------------------------------------------------|